elhaus/meeting-room-display/README.md

 - Disable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on your browser / whitelist the URL of the [Meeting Room Dispaly](https://klovaaxel.github.io/meeting-room-display/) (can easily be done with a chromium plugin)

 ### Steps to install
-1. Ethier use this github pages as is or fork this repository and publsih your fork as a webpage accessible form your hardware.
+1. Ethier use this github pages as is or fork this repository and publish your fork as a webpage accessible form your hardware.

     -  If forked or downloaded, customize your version with your branding!